-A food allergy occurs when your immune system responds defensively to a specific food protein that is not harmful to the body.
+A food allergy happens when your immune system reacts to something that you’ve eaten.

-By keeping a food diary, your doctor will have a much better starting point to determine the foods that could trigger your allergies.
+If you keep a food diary, your doctor will have a better starting point to figure out foods that could trigger your allergies.

-Your doctor may recommend a food elimination diet where you may be asked to eliminate one or several potentially allergenic foods to see if the reaction goes away,
+Your doctor may suggest a food elimination diet.
+If he does, you may be asked to eliminate one or several foods to see if the reaction goes away.

 Oral food challenges -- exposing the person to the suspected food under medical supervision -- are thought to be helpful as well.
 These are usually done after the elimination diet.

-Your doctor may do a radioallergosorbent blood test (RAST) to check the number of antibodies produced by your immune system.
-Elevated levels of certain types of antibodies can help your doctor identify specific food allergies.
+Your doctor may do a radioallergosorbent blood test (he may call it a RAST) to see how many antibodies your immune system makes.
+High levels of some antibodies can help your doctor spot specific food allergies.

 Some food allergies are very mild, and in difficult-to-diagnose cases, a promising new antibody test may help.
 More research is needed.
 Also, there are now genetic tests, especially for gluten and celiac (wheat, barley, rye, and some oats).